Home Improvement

 Depending on the condition of the boundary fence, costs can be either split between both owners or covered just by one of the property owners.

 If you or your neighbour wants to erect a higher wall, you’ll have to make sure that the current boundary fence doesn’t cover the minimum fence height set by your local council.
-If it does meet the minimum height, then the cost of building a new (or higher) fence is a sole responsibility to the property owner who requested a higher fence.
+If it does meet the minimum height, then the cost of building a new (or higher) fence is the sole responsibility of the property owner who requested a higher fence.
 If the current dividing fence is lower than the height limit, then both, you and your neighbour are responsible for covering the costs of building the fence.

 What is a sufficient dividing fence?